 CE: Publishing is unfortunately not a meritocracy, it’s a market!
 And publishers can be fairly reactionary in the way that they think about books– they’re looking to emulate successes they’ve seen before.
 Failing to connect with a publisher often says nothing about an author’s talent, but rather what the market is looking for at that particular time.

 Scribe: What excites you the most about the publishing industry today?

-CE: We still have a ways to go on this front, but we’re seeing a shift away from the industry’s previous default assumption that the general reader is a straight, white, cis woman who only wants to read about other straight, white, cis women.
-A real effort has been made to diversify not just authors published, but the makeup of the publishing industry itself, and I think that’s a long overdue shift for the better.
+CE: We still have a ways to go on this front, but we’re seeing a shift away from the industry’s previous default assumption that the general reader is a straight, white, cis person who only wants to read about other straight, white, cis people.
+A real effort has been made to diversify not just authors published, but the makeup of the publishing industry itself, and I think that’s a long overdue change for the better.

 Scribe: Tell us about a recent book/project that you worked on that excited you and want everyone to know about?

 CE: I worked recently on a fairly experimental memoir by the model and activist Cameron Russell, a book that subverts so much of what we might lazily expect from a model memoir.
 She’s a ferociously thoughtful and gifted writer, and the book is one of the most interesting pieces of writing I’ve ever encountered on beauty, speechlessness, and what it means to fight for a better world.
 I can’t publicly speak further yet about the publishing outcome at the time of writing this, but I’m proud to be working with such an utterly remarkable person on such a stunning book.